karolpiczak/paper-2017-DCASE/README.md

 <p align="center"><img src="_images/validation.gif" alt="Results of the proposed systems" /></p>

-The results obtained in the experiments indicate that **a higher number of mel frequency bands quite uniformly improves the achieved validation accuracy for the ambience only model**.
-Unfortunately, the `detectors` variant shows signs of significant overfitting combined with relatively high training times.
-This effect is constrained when the detector array is limited to fine-tuning on one pre-trained module.
+Results obtained in the experiments indicate that **increasing the number of mel frequency bands improves accuracy of the ambience model**.
+The `detectors` variant unfortunately shows signs of significant overfitting combined with higher training times.
+This effect is constrained in the `dishes` model when the detector array is limited to fine-tuning on one pre-trained module.

 <p align="center"><img src="_images/run_200_th_0_5.gif" alt="Confusion matrix of the thresholded amb200 model"/></p>

 > ###### Confusion matrix of the thresholded `amb200` model.

-Looking at the filters in the first layer it seems that the ambience network mostly learns to discriminate frequency patterns, therefore it is a plausible explanation why a higher frequency resolution of the input data could be beneficial for classification.
+Visualization of filters in the first layer shows that the ambience network essentially learns to discriminate frequency patterns.
+It is therefore a plausible explanation why higher frequency resolution of input data could be beneficial for classification.

 <p align="center"><img src="_images/conv1_filters.gif" alt="Filters learned by the first layer" title="Filters learned by the first layer" /></p>